sawhai/GrMixReg/README.md

-# Group Mixture of Regressions (GMR)
+# Grouped Mixture of Regressions (GMR)

+This repository contains the code to run the simulation study used in the paper "Performance Evaluation of Automotive Dealerships using Grouped Mixture of Regressions".

-This is an extension to the regular Finite Mixture of Regressions (FMR), which allows for known group structure among observations, in addition to their posibly unknown heterogeneity.
-The algorithm assigns groups (instead of individual observations) to clusters.
-Expectation Maximization (EM) is implemented and applied for this setup.
+The paper introduces Grouped Mixture of Regressions (GMR) as an extension of the regular Finite Mixture of Regressions (FMR).
+GMR allows for known group structure among observations, in addition to their posibly unknown heterogeneity.
+The fitting algorithm assigns groups (instead of individual observations) to clusters.
+Expectation Maximization (EM) is implemented and applied to fit this model.
 In addition, a Maximum a Posterior (MAP) prediction density is developed.

-The code is to run a simulation study used in the paper.
+The code can be used to recreate the simulation study in the paper, as detailed below.
+The easiest way is perhaps to open  the project file `GrMixReg.Rproj` in RStudio and then run each of the simulation files below.

 ## Simulation files
 The following are the main simulation files: